dlightsolution/friday_code_challenge/README.md

 2. Has a suffix for the house number different from "No":
    1. `"Av Raccada Apt 15"` -> `{"street": "Av Raccada", "housenumber": "15"}`
 ## Other Approches
 Another approch to solve this challenge is using regex (regular expression) but I preferred to avoid it as the expression tends become very complex and difficult to read and understand.
-The solution will not scale well as we add add other variation of addresses.<r>
+The solution will not scale well as we add add other variation of addresses.<br>
 The approch I would go for is using a combination of rule-based and machine learning methods like Named Entity Recognition (NER) to extract structured data from unstructured text.<br>
 Here is a toolkit that could be used to train a probabilistic parser to extract data from addresses.<br>
 And here is a python library built on top of it.